statespace-ai/toolfront/README.md

 That's it!
 ToolFront returns results in the format you need.

+> [!TIP]
+> ToolFront works with databases, APIs, and document libraries.
+See the [Data Sources](#data-sources) section for details on connecting to each type.

-## 🤖 Agent Configuration
+## 🤖 AI Model Configuration

-### LLM Model Selection

-ToolFront is model-agnostic and supports all major model providers.
+ToolFront is model-agnostic and supports all major LLM providers.

 <details>
 <summary><strong>OpenAI</strong></summary>